-Sue Monk Kidd is a wise woman, a guide, a mentor… a writer.
+Sue Monk Kidd is a wise woman, guide, mentor… writer.
 Have you read “The Secret Life of Bees“?
 Oh.
 Wow.
 It’s… fantastic.
 Kidd is the kind of woman you expect to see sitting cross-legged on a boulder in New Mexico, beads around her neck, head bowed in reverie.
 This conjures up a picture of new-age mysticism.
 In fact, it could be any religion or no religion at all.
-And, even though the subtitle of the book is “A Woman’s Journey from Christian Tradition to The Scared Feminine” it’s not really about religion at all.
+And, even though the subtitle of the book is “A Woman’s Journey from Christian Tradition to The Sacred Feminine” it’s not really about religion at all.

 This book will turn some of you off… and others on.
 Or maybe, like me, you’re more of an open vessel, eager to learn about different traditions and faiths.
 If so, come along!

 The Dance of the Dissident Daughter by Sue Monk Kidd is a book of awakening for women.

 The words used throughout the book remind me of my mother’s dissertation.
 I should say that I helped to edit it, so read every word (which was no small feat because some of it was very scholarly.
 Although, I found it mostly fascinating.
 Mom’s a Depth Psychologist and a “Dr.” Mom, at that!
 She’s amazing!).
 Her dissertation was (and is) utterly cool.
 It’s about a beautiful tapestry.
 Each part of it was “pulled apart” thread-by-thread… in a psychological way, you understand.
 When I told my realist, literal husband about it, he said, “Sometimes a chain is just a chain.”
 Yes, there was a chain.
 Ha!
 Interestingly enough, my husband can be very spiritual and sometimes downright dreamy.
 But I digress.